-We identified a novel small molecule, ISRIB, that renders cells resistant to the effects of eIF2 α phosphorylation, restoring the cell's translation capacity.
+We identified a novel small molecule, ISRIB, that renders cells resistant to the effects of eIF2 $\alpha$ phosphorylation, restoring the cell's translation capacity.
 ISRIB is the first reported antagonist of the ISR.
 It acts as a potent and stereospecific inhibitor with an IC50 of 5 nM in cultured cells, suggesting a specific and tight interaction with its cellular target.
 By blocking signaling through the PERK branch of the UPR, ISRIB prevents cells from re-establishing ER homeostasis.
 Unmitigated ER stress synergizes with ISRIB to induce apoptosis.
 ISRIB shows good pharmacokinetic properties, readily crosses the blood-brain barrier, and exhibits no overt toxicity in mice, making it suitable for in vivo studies.
 As such, ISRIB emerges as a powerful tool to explore the roles of the UPR and the ISR in disease models and physiological processes.
-In particular, we utilized ISRIB to show that overriding the consequences of eIF2 α phosphorylation enhances memory consolidation in rodents, suggesting an important role of eIF2 α phosphorylation in modulating higher-order brain function.
+In particular, we utilized ISRIB to show that overriding the consequences of eIF2 $\alpha$ phosphorylation enhances memory consolidation in rodents, suggesting an important role of eIF2 $\alpha$ phosphorylation in modulating higher-order brain function.

-Molecular action of ISRIB
+Molecular Action of ISRIB

 The structure of ISRIB provides no insights as to its target in cells.
 To date, we have synthesized and assayed more than 75 analogs, which demonstrate a tractable structure-activity relationship (to be published elsewhere).
 The analyses have identified sites on the molecule where affinity tags and/or crosslinking moieties can be added, which promise to aid in target identification.
-Based on previous insights on how cells can become resistant to $eIF2\alpha$ phosphorylation, we consider two likely scenarios by which ISRIB could act:
+Based on previous insights on how cells can become resistant to eIF2 $\alpha$ phosphorylation, we consider two likely scenarios by which ISRIB could act:

-First, ISRIB could weaken the effects of the non-productive interaction of phospho-eIF2α with eIF2B, thereby increasing the available eIF2α-GEF activity in the cell, restoring the concentration of ternary complex that can engage in translation initiation.
-Precedence for this possibility derives from genetic studies in Saccharomyces cerevisiae, where the molecular mechanism of regulation by eIF2α phosphorylation was first discovered.
-As in mammalian cells, amino acid starvation in yeast leads to GCN2 activation and eIF2α phosphorylation, resulting in overall translational down-regulation and translational induction of a transcriptional activator, GCN4, mediated by uORFs in the 5'UTR of its mRNA (Hinnebusch, 2005). eIF2B is a conserved protein complex comprised of five different subunits, two of which form the catalytic core, and the remaining three have regulatory roles.
-Mutations in different eIF2B subunits can elicit a phospho-eIF2 α resistant phenotype (Vazquez de Aldana and Hinnebusch, 1994; Pavitt et al., 1997, 1998).
-These mutations have been proposed to act either by weakening the interaction of phospho-eIF2 α with eIF2B, reducing its ability to outcompete non-phosphorylated eIF2 for binding, or by allowing binding of phospho-eIF2 α to the mutant eIF2B in a manner that is conducive to nucleotide exchange.
-ISRIB could be altering the affinity of phospho-eIF2 α for eIF2B or overcoming the nonproductive interaction that blocks GTP loading, mimicking the effect of these mutations.
+First, ISRIB could weaken the effects of the non-productive interaction of phosphoeIF2α with eIF2B, thereby increasing the available eIF2α-GEF activity in the cell, restoring the concentration of ternary complex that can engage in translation initiation.
+Precedence for this possibility derives from genetic studies in S. cerevisiae, where the molecular mechanism of regulation by eIF2 $\alpha$ phosphorylation was first discovered.
+As in mammalian cells, amino acid starvation in yeast leads to GCN2 activation and eIF2 $\alpha$ phosphorylation, resulting in overall translational down-regulation and translational induction of a transcriptional activator, GCN4, mediated by uORFs in the 5'UTR of its mRNA (4). eIF2B is a conserved protein complex comprised of five different subunits, two of which form the catalytic core, and the remaining three have regulatory roles.
+Mutations in different eIF2B subunits can elicit a phospho-eIF2 $\alpha$ resistant phenotype (23-25).
+These mutations have been proposed to act either by weakening the interaction of phospho-eIF2 $\alpha$ with eIF2B, reducing its ability to outcompete non-phosphorylated eIF2 for binding, or by allowing binding of phospho-eIF2 $\alpha$ to the mutant eIF2B in a manner that is conducive to nucleotide exchange.
+ISRIB could be altering the affinity of phospho-eIF2 $\alpha$ for eIF2B or overcoming the nonproductive interaction that blocks GTP loading, mimicking the effect of these mutations.